48302-DiogoJesus/octoflows/_CODE_TODO.md

         Output data size
         Data download time
         Data upload time
+        Which worker id executed it
-        Visualization capabilities (separate program that creates graphics)
+        Visualization capabilities (separate program that creates graphics) Upload them efficiently

-- Implement similar WUKONG algorithms
-    Can I wrap `Dask` functions?
-    - GEMM
-    - Tree Reduction
+## Performance Optimizations
+- See where it's suitable to use storage in an async way (make the storage implementations offer "sync" and "async" functions)
-    - Singular Value Decomposition
+    - Parallelize
+- Local implementation is slower than Dasks (e.g., Tree Reduction): could hint at some internal structure inneficiencies

+- Create more tests for more complex and edge case DAG structures + DAG compute tests
 - Support more levels: e.g., list[list[DAGTaskNode]]
     Find a better way to iterate through them to avoid repetition
-- Create more tests for more complex and edge case DAG structures + DAG compute tests

-- [NP] Avoid Intermediate storage - sometimes writes can be avoided (leave it up to the worker logic)

-- [NP] Find a fix for cyclic dependencies

-- [NNP] More WUKONG-specific stuff
+- [NNP] Implement WUKONG-specific optimizations
     - Task Clustering (fan-ins + fan-outs)
     - Delayed I/O